shakhrukhb/UzbekistanReformSentimentAnalysis/README.md

 ```

 ## Machine Learning models
 Machine Learning models are included in ml.py file.
 These models are implemented using sklearn including architectures like Logistic Regression, Random Forest and KNN.
 Note that in Train and Predict functions, you should specify the model_type.
 I used 5-fold CV for Machine Learning models.
-The average accuracy for LR = 0.594, RF = 0.581 and knn = 0.464.
+The average accuracy achieved for LR = 0.594, RF = 0.581 and knn = 0.464.
 To train the model with a selected Machine Learning model, run:
 ```bash
 python ml.py train
 ```